 Government – Primary School Sports Funding

 The £150 million per annum of funding for primary school sport has now been secured until 2020 by the current Government.
 This funding has been jointly provided by the Department for Education, Health and Culture, Media and Sport, and will see money going directly to primary school headteachers to spend on improving the quality of sport and PE for all of their children.

 The sport funding can only be spent on sport and PE provision in schools.

-The last academic year, the funding has been spent on specialist PE coaching with JB coaching so that all staff can have CPD opportunities which has been done by teachers observing the sports coach for two weeks, team teaching for two weeks and then the teachers delivering the whole PE lesson for two weeks. £1,700 PE resources, £6,000 for new playground marking, £2,999 for Butlin sports coaches for alternate after school clubs for all year groups, £250 for competitions entries and £1,751 for coach costs to sports competitions and festivals.
+The last academic year, the funding has been spent on specialist PE coaching with JB coaching so that all staff can have CPD opportunities which has been done by teachers observing the sports coach for two weeks, team teaching for two weeks and then the teachers delivering the whole PE lesson for two weeks.
+We have updated our PE resources, we have purchased sports trophies for Inter-School competitions entries for all year groups and used some for transport to various festivals and competitions in the area.

 Use and Impact of Sport Premium: